Eckesaht/Testing-Projects/README.md

 # Testing Projects

-Contains some things I tried.
+Some things I tried.
 (Either in testing or done)